aaronweaver/AppSecPipeline/README.md

 docker run --name jenkins -it -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock appsecpipeline/jenkins
 ```

+Browse to http://localhost:8080 and configure Jenkins using the wizard.
+Accept the default plugins and configure a user which will be used later to configure the Jenkins jobs.

-Build the AppSec Pipeline Dockers
+Build the AppSec Pipeline Dockers.

 ```
 sh build-dockers.sh